TheRogerDodger/Portfolio/index.md

 </details>

 Now that the data is being stored within Firebase and the connection is setup, I can start to utilize the API.
 To keep the code organized and to keep the main code block clean, I made a new function to change the students grades.
 In order to change every students grade one at a time, we need a for-loop.
 In order to loop through we need a list of just student names so we access the database STUDENTS and get() the value of the first key.
-So now for each student we can change individual grades.
+Finally for each student we can change individual grades.
 To change an existing entry we use update() so an example would look like: Database.child(“STUDENTS”).child(“Jim”).update({“grade” :  ”A”}).
 Since we are looking for input from the user though the code is a little more complicated than that when we throw in the input handling.

 <details>
   <summary>View code</summary>